Expressive Arts Therapy

 Techniques covered in this worksheet include: Learning to recognize anger, taking a timeout, deep breathing, exercise, expressing anger, thinking of consequences, and visualization.

 Anger management skill cards will help children to control their anger.
 Each of the twelve cards has a picture and an idea for a healthy anger management technique that's appropriate for kids.
 Practice each skill in session, and then allow your client to take home their own set of cards as a reminder

-My Fears anxiety worksheet will prompt children to begin a discussion about anxiety and fear.
-This worksheet will give children an opportunity to discuss the feelings of fear and anxiety, why they are important, and how they can be harmful
+This worksheet will give you an opportunity to discuss the feelings of fear and anxiety, why they are important, and how they can be harmful.

-Use the Daily Mood Chart worksheet alongside CBT interventions to help clients practice recognizing the links between their environment, thoughts, and feelings.
+Use this worksheet alongside CBT interventions to help recognise the links between your environment, thoughts, and feelings.

 Use this printout when children have a hard time finding the right word to describe a feeling.
 It can also be fun to ask children to choose an emotion from the sheet, and to tell a story about that feeling (great group icebreaker).

 This worksheet will help your clients improve their self-esteem and positive thoughts by having them identify times when they have shown positive qualities.
 Clients can write about a time that they showed courage, kindness, selflessness, loved, sacrifice, wisdom, happiness, and determination.
 Remembering these experiences will help to remind your client that they have the potential to be good.
 Let your client take the completed worksheet home to keep as a positive reminder.

 A classic gratitude exercise where participants are asked to write down three good things from their day, whether big or small.
 Practicing gratitude regularly has been shown to increase positive emotions and improve well-being.